Elijas/iris/README.md

-#Summary
+# Summary
 Welcome to my first Neural Network experimental project!
 Here, I compared performances of Neural Networks with different Network Architectures trained with different regularization parameters lambda.

-The algorithms and some support functions were taken from <a href="https://www.coursera.org/course/ml">Stanford's Machine Learning MOOC</a> videos and homework tasks, but I rewritten parts of it to work with Neural Networks containing any number of layers (and any number of neurons inside the layers).
+The algorithms and some support functions were taken from <a href="https://www.coursera.org/course/ml">Stanford's Machine Learning MOOC</a> videos and homework tasks, but I've rewritten parts of it to work with Neural Networks containing any number of layers (and any number of neurons inside the layers).

 Update: later on, I also got curious about actual NN output relation to individual feature values, but there is no straightforward visual way to do examine such things because of 4 dimensional feature space.
 I still got pretty satisfactory results by (A) plotting each possible pair of features against each other and (B) running PCA to extract 2 or 3 dimensional features.

-#Info
+# Info
 - Dataset used: <a href=https://archive.ics.uci.edu/ml/datasets/Iris>Iris</a>
 - Software used: Octave 3.6.4
 - Contents/Usage: